Control Modes Overview

 Direct Voltage Injection (DVI)

-Allows manual control of the voltage vector applied to the motor phases.
+This mode allows manual control of the voltage vector applied to the motor phases.
 The internal encoder is used to orient the voltage field, enabling precise testing of motor response.